Note: This site is no longer being maintained. To see the latest version of this post, please go to Points to Ponder in Amos, Obadiah, and Jonah.

 10. How can Latter-day Saints use Obadiah 1:21 to refer to temple and family history work, when it appears that Obadiah is speaking about the then future downfall of the Edomites?

-Possible Answers to Points to Ponder in Amos and Obadiah
+Possible Answers to Points to Ponder in Amos, Obadiah, and Jonah

 1. What in Amos and Obadiah does the most to promote faith in God’s reality, power, and goodness or to support the claims of The Church of Jesus Christ of Latter-day Saints?